Azure/azure-functions-pack/README.md

 ## The problem addressed

-Whenever an Azure Function App is recreated on demand (a so called "cold start") the node'js module cache for each Function will be empty.
-The current Functions file system is sluggish in dealing with many small file accesses so there is a significant delay as node reads all the module files.
-Fortunately, node caches the modules in memory so subsequent accesses are fast.
+Whenever an Azure Function App is recreated on demand (a so-called "cold start") the Node.js module cache for each Function will be empty.
+The current Functions file system is sluggish in dealing with many small file accesses so there is a significant delay as Node.js reads all the module files.
+Fortunately, Node.js caches the modules in memory so subsequent accesses are fast.

 ## The solution

-A javascript module bundler (webpack) is used to place all the modules in a single file.
+A JavaScript module bundler (Webpack) is used to place all the modules in a single file.
 The Function `functions.json` files are then modified so this bundle is used rather than the separate modules files.
 Magic!

 :construction: This project is experimental; use with caution and be prepared for breaking changes :construction: